What happens to your body when you take expired medicine

 Don’t panic if you mistakenly take expired medication.
-Most times, taking expired drugs doesn’t mean you are dying just yet.
-It also doesn’t mean the drug will start reacting badly immediately.
+Most times, taking expired drugs doesn’t mean you will be at the brink of death.
+It also doesn’t mean the drug will start causing bad reactions immediately.

 Take the medicine back to the pharmacy for safe disposal and give a full report of why and when you took the drug.
-Your pharmacist will be better positioned to assess the situation and tell you what next to do.
+Your pharmacist will be better positioned to assess the situation and tell you what to do next.